Vyral/base-template/_posts/2019-06-20-check-out-this-gorgeous-kent-listing.md

 And when you’re ready for some time alone, why not zen out in the relaxing, rain-water massage shower in the upstairs en suite.&nbsp;

 Of course, this is only the beginning of all the great rooms and features this home has to offer.
 Check out our full video tour above for a more in-depth look at this wonderful listing.
-And to learn even more, click here to visit the home’s online listing.&nbsp;
+And to learn even more, [click here to visit the home’s online listing.](http://www.celestezarlingrealtor.com/search/details/2ms/10/){: target="_blank"}

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.